cap-js/docs/guides/databases.md

    :::

-2. Add profile-specific configuration to your *package.json* to use these db-specific extensions:
+2. Add configuration in specific profiles to your *package.json*, to use these database-specific extensions:

    ```json
    { "cds": { "requires": {